 I contribute regularly to the Creative Cafe, The Startup, The Post Grad Survival Guide, and The Ascent.
 I used to write for other publications but currently focus on Medium as my main platform.
 The best way to get access to everything, with no paywall, is by signing up for my weekly newsletter.

-I've blogged since I was 13 and been involved in some fun stuff since then including: giving a TEDx talk, shooting a book cover, having a clothing brand that will not be named steal one of my posts and put it on a t-shirt, having content featured by brands like Kanken and Doc Marten, working with PRs from brands like H&M, and connecting with lots of wonderful people.
+I've blogged since I was 13.
+In the early days, I was more involved in the lifestyle/fashion space and got involved in some fun stuff since then including: shooting a book cover, having a clothing brand that will not be named steal one of my posts and put it on a t-shirt, having content featured by brands like Kanken and Doc Marten, working with PRs from brands like H&M, and connecting with lots of wonderful people.
+In the long run, the tiny blog I started in eighth grade led to my current career.

 People sometimes ask if there's a way to donate directly to this site.
 The answer is no, I don't accept donations on here.
 But if you've really enjoyed something I've written and would like to say thanks, you're welcome to buy me a second-hand book on Amazon and I'll be very grateful.
 The Medium paywall helps cover the cost of sending postcards to subscribers and other costs.